A Deep Unrolling Model with Hybrid Optimization Structure for Hyperspectral Image Deconvolution

-where $\star$ represents the convolution operator, $\mat{H_i}$ denotes the blurring kernel of the $i$-th spectral band and $\mat{W}_i$ is an additive Gaussian noise term.
-Considering that the blurring operator is separable across the spectral bands i.e., $\mat{H}_i = \mat{H}_c $ for $i = 1 \dots d$) \cite{sos_pnp, wang_main}, the degradation model in (\ref{eq:blur0}) can be further simplified as
+where $\star$ represents the convolution operator, $\mat{H_i}$ is the blurring kernel of the $i$-th spectral band and $\mat{W}_i$ is a noise term.

-Given the blurred hyperspectral image $\mat{Y}=\{\mat{Y}_i\}_{i=1}^d$, the objective is to recover the clean image $\mat{X}$.
-In this study, considering ill-posed nature of the HSI deconvolution task, we propose the following regularized optimization problem:
+Given the degraded hyperspectral image $\mat{Y}=\{\mat{Y}_i\}_{i=1}^d$, the objective is to recover the clean image $\mat{X}$.
+Considering that the signals exhibit string spatial and spectral dependencies, this a-priori information can be utilized to derive a novel optimization problem.
+To this end we explore the idea of combining handcrafted regularizers with learnable regularizers that aim to capture the \textbf{residual structure} of the data which cannot be modeled from the handcrafted regularizers.
+Thus, we propose the following optimization problem

-which consists of a data consistency term and a learnable regularizer $\mathcal{R}(\cdot)$, which seeks to capture the spatial-spectral correlations of the entire reconstructed hyperspectral image $\mat{X}=\{\mat{X}_i\}_{i=1}^d$.
-Moreover, $\lambda$ denotes the regularization parameter.